PocketCoffea/PocketCoffea/README.md

 ### Output files
 The output will be stored in two files: in `histograms/test.coffea` the histograms are saved in the `.coffea` format, while in `inputs/test.h5` the arrays are saved to be used as input for the DNN.
 ### Config file
-The histograms to store in the output file can be specified in a config file in `.json` format as the argument `--cfg` of the `runner.py` script.
+The histograms to store in the output file can be specified in a config file in `.py` format as the argument `--cfg` of the `runner.py` script.
 The file has the following structure:
 ~~~
+from lib.cuts import dilepton

 {
+  "cuts" : [dilepton]
   "variables" : [
     "muon_pt",
     "muon_eta",